lukaszgemborowski/fsmpp2/README.md

 };
 ```

-**IMPORTANT** states are not heap-allocated, state machine statically allocates enough storage (byte array) and reuse that storage using placement new operator.
+States are not heap-allocated, state machine holds all states in std::variant.

 ## State context